isx9/bibliometrix-python/limitations.md

 ## Subject Categories (`WC`) — no OpenAlex equivalent exists

 Unlike `ID`, which is explicitly created and filled with an empty value, `WC` is never added to the standardized schema for OpenAlex at all, since WoS-style subject category classification has no corresponding field in either source API.
-Selecting Subject Categories in Most Frequent Words / WordCloud / TreeMap surfaces a raw error rather than a graceful empty result, because the absent column is accessed directly rather than checked for first.
+Selecting Subject Categories in Most Frequent Words / WordCloud / TreeMap now returns an empty result rather than crashing: `table_tag()` checks `if tag not in M.columns` before accessing the column, so the missing field degrades the same way `ID` does above (see "Keywords Plus" — no underlying text to analyze, so the panel is empty by design, not by failure).

 ## Author Institutions (`AU_UN`) — affiliation string format incompatible with WoS-style parsing